zer0k-z/cs2-movement-issues/readme.md

-Below is the list of movement related issues
+Below is the list of movement related issues related to CS2 which did not exist in CS:GO (except one).

+This list will not cover *all* movement issues/bugs, and does not include multiplayer movement interactions.

 # Issues unrelated to subtick/tickrate